 The most common requests for disclosure are exams, reports, take-home exams etc. produced by a specific or general student.
 Note that this type of document is discarded after two years (except for graduation theses that are kept).
 So, it is not always possible to oblige the request.

-Public disclosure requests is normally handled by the administrators.
-If you get a request please promptly contact study [at] ics [dot] lu [dot] se (study[at]ics[dot]lu[dot]se) help and advice since there are a lot of aspects to consider such as if the document is subject of disclosure, confidentiality, registration etc.
+Public disclosure requests are normally handled by the administrators.
+If you get a request please promptly contact study [at] ics [dot] lu [dot] se (study[at]ics[dot]lu[dot]se) for help and advice since there are a lot of aspects to consider such as if the document is subject of disclosure, confidentiality, registration etc.

 Disclosure of public documents and confidentiality